-Are you looking for a gratitude journal and gratitude journal prompts to become a less resentful, and less negative thinker?
+Are you looking for a gratitude journal prompts, specifically for mothers, to become a less resentful, and less negative thinker?

-It’s been quite a rough year and we can’t help but feel all those emotions and more.
-The holidays might give a pretense of temporary relief but with all the stress of homeschooling, of working from home with young kids, of keeping safe and healthy, etc., for now, we just want the bare minimum – to feel genuinely happy and content with our lives.
+With all the stress of hearing the news, trying to keep your kids safe and healthy, trying to work from home with young kids, marriage issues, etc., for now, we just want the bare minimum – to feel genuinely happy and content with our lives.

 It’s hard to feel carefree and joyful when you’re feeling all sorts of sad, frustrated, afraid, and even resentful.
-2020 is admittedly a shitty year but we don’t have to keep feeling that way for this month or the next year.
+There are shitty times but we don’t need to keep feeling shitty every single day.